WDI-DTLA-41/project_01_build_a_game/README.md

 ---
 ###Next Steps
+- BE MORE CREATIVE!
+- Have hidden buttons on screen that are triggered at certain points
+- Show War cards (4 per player) face down, then event (War button) to trigger
 - Show cards on front page
 - Show four cards with numbers on page when WAR
 - Show WAR # before alert comes up declaring it